-A cardioversion procedure requires sedation intravenously in a closely monitored hospital based setting.
+A cardioversion procedure requires sedation intravenously in a closely monitored hospital-based setting.
 Two electrode pads are placed on the skin of the patient, one applied near the upper chest, the other placed on the back.
-A controlled electrical current is sent through the pads resulting in restoration of normal sinus rhythm.
+A controlled electrical current is sent through the pads resulting in the restoration of normal sinus rhythm.

 Cardioversion vs Ablation